Ch. 17. Diplomas

 <interpretation me:lemmatized="completely" me:morphAnalyzed="completely">

-<p>The whole text has been lemmatised and morphologically analysed.</p>
+<p>The whole text has been lemmatised and morphologically annotated.</p>

 </interpretation>